msusdev/cosmosdb_app_modernization/readme.md

 While the template is deploying, you should check out some of the deployment details from the Azure Resource Manager (ARM) template:

-- The username and password for the SQL database are stored as variables in the template: [armdeploy.json#12](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L12)
+- The username and password for the SQL database are stored as variables in the template: [armdeploy.json#13](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L13)
-- The template also contains variables that points to the Docker container images on [Docker Hub](https://hub.docker.com/r/msusdev): [armdeploy.json#14](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L14)
+- The template also contains variables that points to the Docker container images on [Docker Hub](https://hub.docker.com/r/msusdev): [armdeploy.json#15](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L15)
-- The template deploys an Azure Container Instance to seed the Azure Storage and Azure Cosmos DB accounts with data: [armdeploy.json#105](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L105)
+- The template deploys Azure Container Instances to seed the Azure Storage and Azure Cosmos DB accounts with data: [armdeploy.json#91](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L91)
-- The Azure Function created by the template has a connection string to the SQL Database: [armdeploy.json#146](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L146)
+- The Azure Function created by the template has a connection string to the SQL Database: [armdeploy.json#188](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L188)
-- The Azure Web App created by the template has multiple configuration settings to point to HTTP APIs hosted on Azure Functions: [armdeploy.json#207](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L207)
+- The Azure Web App created by the template has multiple configuration settings to point to HTTP APIs hosted on Azure Functions: [armdeploy.json#252](https://github.com/MSUSDEV/cosmosdb_app_modernization/blob/fb8685af8a93301801d9f612b35c9dd791de2d79/armdeploy.json#L252)

 ### Validation: Review the deployment